 1989 brought its designation as a National Forest Scenic Byway.
 In 2002, the honor of “All-American Road” was bestowed upon it by National Scenic Byway.

 Beartooth Pass is 68 miles.
 (Some websites say it’s 69 miles, though, because it’s technically more than 68 miles, just shy of 69.)
 You don’t have to drive it all though if you don’t have time or don’t want to.

-There’s not really access in the middle of Beartooth Highway, so you have to enter it from its western end in Cooke City, or its eastern end, at Red Lodge.
+The middle of Beartooth Highway is not really accessible, so you have to enter it from its western end in Cooke City, or its eastern end, at Red Lodge.
 Both are in Montana.

 (There’s access to Beartooth Pass from Chief Joseph Byway in Wyoming, but it’s not exactly the middle nor is it a shortcut.
 Chief Joseph Byway is 17-miles from Cooke City.
 The road leads to Cody, Wyoming.)

 But there are spots to turn around on Beartooth Highway you wish to.